jeffreysorgen/golf-club-sensors/implementation.md

 ## Accelerometer: Setting it up

-### Use the Accelerometer readings to determine its orientation to get start/rest orientation of the device
+### Accelerometer orientation readings determine Ready and Resting states
 - Attach the device to a stick in a perpendicular fashion as shown here. _Imagine your golf club is either being used, or is put back in the golf bag._

 #### Images: (1)Attach the device to a stick (2)Rest orientation (3)Device orientation (4)Start orientation